 We are researchers, with many decades of combined experience in consumer insights, data analysis, and business strategy.
 We are also people with diabetes, and mothers, husbands, and friends of people with diabetes, so you can trust that we’ll give you our all.

-Director of FinanceJennifer Klinger manages accounting and finances at dQ&A, and also helps support the sales team.
-She brings over 20 years of experience to the role, from her previous positions as an accountant and then finance director at a non-profit community health center in southeastern Minnesota.
+Director of FinanceJennifer Klinger manages accounting and finances at dQ&A. She also supports HR and the sales team.
+She brings over 20 years of experience to her current role, from her previous positions as an accountant and then finance director at a non-profit community health center in southeastern Minnesota.
 Jennifer earned her CPA license after graduating with a BA in accounting from St. Mary's University of Minnesota.
-She has type 1 diabetes, and was a member of dQ&A's research community before joining the team.
-Her personal connection to diabetes and interest in improving the lives of all people with diabetes also led her to pursue a Master of Public Health degree from Benedictine University, with plans to graduate at the end of 2019.
+She lives with type 1 diabetes, and was a member of dQ&A's research community before joining the team.
+Her personal connection to diabetes and interest in improving the lives of all people with diabetes also led her to pursue a Master of Public Health degree from Benedictine University, which she completed in 2019.

 VP QualitativeAlice Morgan founded dQ&A's qualitative research practice in 2016, after her son was diagnosed with Type 1 diabetes.
 She has directed numerous diabetes-focused qualitative research studies since joining dQ&A, and is an expert in classic and cutting-edge qualitative techniques.
 Alice has published and presented on qualitative research and is a recognized thought leader in the field.
 An intuitive, flexible, and deeply empathetic moderator, participants in her sessions feel comfortable sharing sensitive information about living with diabetes.
 Previously, Alice worked for a boutique qualitative research firm, as an independent moderator, and for a full-service market research company.
 She has an MBA from Indiana University, a BA from Bryn Mawr College, and has completed RIVA and CPSI training.
 Alice lives in Michigan, where she and her husband own Satchel's, Ann Arbor's local BBQ joint.